nickl-/jboss-seam/README.md

 This software is distributed under the terms of the FSF Lesser GNU Public License (see http://www.gnu.org/licenses/lgpl-3.0.txt).

-##Seam 2: Next generation enterprise Java development
+## Seam 2: Next generation enterprise Java development

 This is a modified fork of https://github.com/seam2/jboss-seam.

-Seam 2.3 targets Java EE 6 capabilities such as JSF2 and JPA2 on the JBoss Enterprise Application Platform 6 (JBoss AS 7) Seam 2.3 also supports RichFaces 4
+Seam 2.3 targets Java EE 7 capabilities such as JSF2 and JPA2 on the JBoss Enterprise Application Platform 6 (JBoss AS 7) Seam 2.3 also supports RichFaces 4.5

 Seam 2 is a powerful open source development platform for building rich Internet applications in Java.
 Seam integrates technologies such as Asynchronous JavaScript and XML (AJAX), JavaServer Faces (JSF), Java Persistence (JPA), Enterprise Java Beans (EJB 3.1) and Business Process Management (BPM) into a unified full-stack solution, complete with sophisticated tooling.